 Walking or Trekking in the Atlas Mountains

 Morocco has spectacular Mountain ranges, The High, Middle and Low Atlas, Jebel Sarhro and the Rif Mountains.
 Dar Zitouna lies along the Ourika Valley, the gateway into the High Atlas Mountains, whose foothills start just seven kilometres away.
 Whether visitors want a short walk along village or mountain paths, a day’s walk and picnic beside a mountain lake, or a two-day trek with over-night bivouac stay.
 It can all be arranged.
 Camel, horse and donkey trekking is also very popular.
-Please talk to Tim Buxton our concierge manager.
+Please talk to Mustapha, our house manager.

 For the motor enthusiasts Morocco has some stunning opportunities for quad and four-by-four driving.
 Whether precarious mountain tracks are your preference, or a 4×4 across the desert dunes, there are thousands of routes that can give enthusiasts a memorable challenge.
-Hire a 4×4 privately or ask Tim Buxton to organise a vehicle with a Guide.
+Hire a 4×4 privately or ask Mustapha to organise a vehicle with a Guide.

 Within a short drive from Dar Zitouna, there are several deep mountain lakes, yielding black bass, barbell, perch and trout.
 Some record-breaking carp have been recorded in the lake of Bin el Ouidane in the Middle Atlas Mountains.